Create a Website Account - Manage notification subscriptions, save form progress and more.

 For current disposal rates please contact the NTMWD Wylie Office at 972-442-5405 or visit the NTMWD website.

-Payments made through the Interactive Voice Response/IVR or online payment portal are assessed a $1.25 system maintenance fee per transaction.
+Payments made through the Interactive Voice Response/IVR or online payment portal are assessed a $2.00 system maintenance fee plus a 2.8% credit card processing fee per transaction.

 The City of Melissa is not alone in exercising our right to pass through these charges to our customers.
 An increasing number of cities (and other public entities) have seen the number of customers paying fees for service by credit/debit card increasing to the point that the levied processing charges are becoming quite excessive too much to just absorb.
 With legislation enacted by the State of Texas in the last decade authorizing passing this fee along, many have made the determination to assess a ’convenience fee’ or pass through these charges to the customer.